Teignmouth: Railway

+History

 The line built by Isambard Kingdom Brunel runs along the South Devon Railway sea wall, which is a stone embankment between the sea and cliffs that runs for several miles between Teignmouth and Dawlish Warren.
 This line was originally both broad gauge and worked by the atmospheric system, with steam pump houses at regular intervals to create the vacuum.
 It was not successful for a host of reasons and was converted to normal steam locomotive working.
 Redundant sections of the atmospheric railway pipes were used as drains all over Teignmouth; one was set in the roadside in Woodway Lane, near Woodway House.

 In December 1852, a large landslip from the cliffs east of the town caused the railway to close for four days; and, in 1855 and 1859, the sea broke through the line at Teignmouth.
 There have been many more closures since, caused both by landslips from the cliffs and breaches by the sea, especially in winter.
 In 2010, the sea walls and adjoining estuaries were costing Network Rail around £500,000 per year to maintain.
-In 1936, the Great Western Railway surveyed an inland deviation between Exminster and Bishopsteignton and a shorter route starting near Dawlish Warren; however, the advent of World War 2 brought these projects to an end.
+In 1936, the Great Western Railway surveyed an inland deviation between Exminster and Bishopsteignton, with a shorter route starting near Dawlish Warren; however, the advent of World War II brought these projects to an end.

+Buses

+Local bus services are operated predominantly by Stagecoach South West and Country Bus (Newton Abbot); key routes that serve the town include: